Friends of Bonorong fundraises for the immediate care of native wildlife in need.

 Our mission is to support Bonorong Wildlife Sanctuary by fundraising for both for the immediate care of wildlife in crisis, and for the ongoing protection of Tasmanian and Australian wildlife in need.
 Through business partnerships, one off-donations and recurring contributions, our supporters play a crucial role in helping Bonorong ensure the survival of our wildlife.

-Megan Alessandrini – President
+Bill Harvey – President

 VISION